Matt Towery

-Matthew Allen "Matt" Towery is an American political analyst and pollster, television commentator, attorney, and former Georgia state legislator.
+Matthew Allen "Matt" Towery (born December 6, 1959) is an American political analyst, pollster, television commentator, attorney, and former Georgia state legislator.

 In late 2014, Towery encouraged Donald Trump to run for the US presidency, suggesting he would be a serious contender.
 His polls were among the few to call the 2016 presidential race for Trump over Democratic nominee Hillary Clinton.